610265158/faceboxes-tensorflow/README.md

  **Speed: it runs over 55FPS on cpu (i7-8700K), 140fps on gpu (2080ti) with fixed input size 512.**
  **And i think the input size, the time consume and the performance is very appropriate for application :)**

+Hope the codes can help you, and i am struggling with the new tf api, contact me if u have any question,      2120140200@mail.nankai.edu.cn  .

 ## requirment

 + tensorflow1.12